 Mothers Day has come and gone.
 It was a huge improvement over last year’s very special day which I detailed in a semi-rant post called My New Mother’s Day.
-The other night Ryan questioned how exactly I wanted my day to look – men need specifics – and I jokingly replied that my deepest desire was to take a bath for as long as I wanted, without one single person asking or telling me anything through the door (but then that would make me NOT a mother, right?).
+The other night Ryan questioned how exactly I wanted my day to look, and I replied that my deepest desire was to take a bath without one single person asking or telling me anything through the door (but then that would make me NOT a mother, right?).

 My day was good – peaceful, solid, void of any huge pains or heartaches, good.

 But – this day is also a constant reminder of a gigantic ache for three of my children and that makes it bittersweet as their mom.
 As a family we attempt to not dwell in the agony of the past.
-There is a difference between honoring where you come from or choosing to wallow in the pain of what the past has handed you.
-Ryan and I do our best to model joy in the life we have and not allow ourselves to use the past as a crutch.
-Bad things did happen to all of us, but we move forward in praise for what we have been given – recognizing that this life is fleeting – and honoring God’s faithfulness through our thankfulness.
+We share memories with the kids about Mom and Dad in Heaven, and we recognize their grief, but there is a difference between honoring the past or choosing to wallow in the pain of the past.
+Ryan and I do our best to model joy and not allow ourselves to use the past as a crutch.
+Bad things did happen, but we move forward in praise for what we have been given – recognizing that this life is fleeting and acknowledging God’s faithfulness through thankfulness.

 My biological children embraced Mother’s Day with all the joy and giddiness it held and showered me with 500 billion homemade cards and pictures.
 Two of my adopted kids were also excited for what the day represented and fully participated; however, I’m sure they also have moments of pain and confusion but their angst wasn’t as obvious as one of the kids.